overextended/overextended.github.io/docs/ox_lib/Interface/Client/context.md

     * onSelect: `function`
       * Function that's ran when the button is clicked.
     * icon?: `string`
       * FontAwesome icon that will be displayed on the left side, works the same as notification and textui icons.
+Remove any prefixes like `fas` or `fa` and just use the icon name.
     * iconColor?: `string`
       * Colour of the displayed icon.
     * progress?: `number`